Aaron Zhao

 Research Intern, Microsoft Research Redmond

-Intern on Project Brainwave.
+Project Brainwave.
 Investigated novel arithmetic for training transformers and delivered the first transformer trained with MXINT, which later became NVFP on Blackwell GPUs.
-Filed 8 US patents.
+Filed

 Jun -- Oct 2017